 Dear Supporters and Attendees of the Poudre River Forum,

-In the meantime, you can still engage in Poudre River activities by visiting the websites of our speakers, sponsors, and displayers from last year’s event.
+In the meantime, you can engage in Poudre River activities by visiting the websites of our speakers, sponsors, and displayers from past year’s events.
 If you missed a previous Forum or want to experience old Forums again please visit our Archives Section below.
-We welcome you to contact us at PoudreRiverForum@gmail.com if you have input or topic/speaker ideas for future Poudre River Forums.
+We welcome you to contact us at [email protected] if you have input or topic/speaker ideas for future Poudre River Forums.

 CONTACT US